 Where to Start

 This is the series I wish I could have read five years ago.
-It is intended for those, like myself, who are interested in growing a career in digital marketing and want to build an indispensable skill set.
+It is intended for those like myself who are interested in growing a career in digital marketing and want to build an indispensable skill set.
 The series highlights many of the most valuable technical skills for digital marketing and offers a clear path to learning these skills with minimal time-consuming detours.
-It includes real use cases and also describes the more conceptual, “higher level” benefits from learning these skills.
+It includes real use cases and also describes the more conceptual, “higher level” benefits of learning these skills.

 This series consists of four posts.
 Choose a link and enjoy your journey!

 Want to learn more about Digital Marketing Technical Skills?
-Get updates with every new post!
+Follow me on Linkedin!

 Can technical skills earn you an extra $10k a year?

 I believe so.
-There are a ton of college graduates with marketing, communications or business degrees.
-And for the longest time, the curriculum for these majors lagged far behind the technology.
-Though these gen X/Y/Z’ers are familiar with the digital environment, few are able to take full advantage of the digital environment, let alone recognize opportunities.
-If you want to be a growth hacker, digital analyst or just upgrade your digital marketing resume, technical marketing skills are a key differentiator in a wide open market.
+There are a ton of college graduates with marketing, communications, or business degrees.
+And for the longest time, the curriculum for these majors lagged far behind technology.
+Though these Gen X/Y/Z’ers are familiar with the digital environment, few are able to take full advantage of the digital environment, let alone recognize opportunities.
+If you want to be a growth hacker, or digital analyst, or just upgrade your digital marketing resume, technical marketing skills are a key differentiator in a wide open market.

 Beyond an actionable skillset, the demonstrated ability to learn technical skills is a valuable characteristic in itself.
-Those who can and do learn, prove their self-motivation, ability to learn and be flexible.
-From my observations, the people that are driven to learn generally move farther, faster than those who are just good at their job.
-You cannot learn experience but you can learn skills.
+Those who can and do learn to prove their self-motivation, ability to learn, and be flexible.
+From my observations, the people that are driven to learn generally move farther and faster than those who are just good at their job.
+You cannot learn experience, but you can learn skills.